-19. RECOMMENDATIONS FOR DEGREE AWARD
+20. RECOMMENDATIONS FOR DEGREE AWARD

-- i) The College forwards its recommendations to the University in respect of students qualifying for the award of degree as per following requirements in UG/PG programs after the due approval from the statutory bodies of the college. - a) Students have registered for courses totalling to credits given in Table 11.5. - b) Should not have any grades (I, W, X, NE, NP) in any of the courses. - c) Should have CGPA ≥ 5.00 at the end of last semester.
-In case, if the students do not fulfil this requirement, then they are permitted to appear again for SEE in full or Part of the previous year theory course/s by rejecting the performance of them (other than internship, technical seminar, project and laboratory courses) for any number of times subject to the provision of maximum duration of the programme, to make up the CGPA greater than or equal to 5.00 for the award of degree. - d) Should have passed in all the prescribed mandatory non-credit courses. - e) Should not have any pending disciplinary proceedings. - f) Should not have dues to the institute. - ii) The Autonomous College ensures that each such student has fulfilled all the requirements mentioned in (i) above for the Degree Award. - iii) Only those students recommended for the award of Degree shall be entitled to receive the relevant Provisional Certificates/Transcripts from the College.
+- i) The College forwards its recommendations to the University in respect of students qualifying for the award of degree as per following requirements in UG programs after the due approval from the statutory bodies of the college. - a) Students have registered for courses totalling to credits given in Table 12.5. - b) Should not have any transitional grades (I, W, X) and NE grade in any of the courses. - c) Should have CGPA \geq 5.00 at the end of last semester.
+In case, if the students not fulfil this requirement are permitted to appear again for SEE in full or part of the previous year theory course/s by rejecting the performance of them (other than internship, technical seminar, project and laboratories) for any number of times subject to the provision of maximum duration of the programme, to make up the CGPA greater than or equal to 5.00 for the award of degree. - d) Should have passed in all the prescribed mandatory non-credit courses. - e) Should have earned the desired number of activity points as per the AICTE' activity point programme as per clause 22. - f) Should not have any pending disciplinary proceedings. - g) Should not have dues to the institute. - ii) The Autonomous College ensures that each such student in (i) has fulfilled all the requirements for the Degree Award. - iii) Only those students recommended for the award of Degree shall be entitled to receive the relevant Provisional Certificates/Transcripts from the College.

-20. AWARD OF CLASS AT DEGREE LEVEL
+21. AWARD OF CLASS AT DEGREE LEVEL

-The Master's Degree in MBA and MCA shall be awarded to the candidates who have passed all the stipulated courses including mandatory non-credit courses from 1st to 4th semesters.
-The following classes of results shall be declared, for a student upon graduation, considering the specified criteria.
-The class obtained by the student shall be inferred as per the Table 20.1:
+- 21.1 The Bachelor's Degree in Engineering shall be awarded to the candidates who have passed all the stipulated courses including mandatory non-credit courses and prescribed AICTE activity points from 1st to 8th semesters.
+In case of lateral entry, candidates should have completed all the mandatory noncredit courses and prescribed AICTE activity points from 3rd to 8th semesters.
+Declaration of the class for the degree shall be based on the performance of the candidate from 1st to 8th Semester taken together for B.E. students and from 3rd to 8th for Lateral entry B.E.
+Candidates. - 21.2 The following classes of results shall be declared, for a student upon graduation, considering the below specified criteria.
+The class obtained by the student shall be inferred as per the Table 21.2.